Constraints

 constraint y >= 0 && y <= 10;

 However, you may find it easier to structure your code into multiple separate constraints.
-Otherwise, you'll find yourself with a giant constraint declaration that is hard to read and maintain.
+Otherwise, you'll find yourself with a giant constraint statement that is hard to read and maintain.

-As mentioned above, the expression of a constraint declaration must be of type boolean.
+As mentioned above, the expression of a constraint statement must be of type boolean.
 Otherwise, a compile error will be produced.
 For example:

 constraint x + y